-It is not the judging of others that is uncomfortable, rather it is the judging of BAD performance that is uncomfortable.
+It is not the judging of others that is uncomfortable; rather it is the judging of BAD performance that is uncomfortable.
 Eliminate bad performance in the first place, and appraisals become a lot more pleasant.
-Now of course you are not going to eliminate bad performances completely, however, with a little bit of planning it can be greatly reduced.
+Now of course you are not going to completely eliminate bad performances, however, with a little bit of planning they can be greatly reduced.

 Are great organizations doing away with performance appraisals?

 Part of the problem might be with its name -- Performance Appraisal, which kind of has a judgmental sound to it; Performance Planning and Review might be a better term for it.

 WorkForce has a great article on Trader Joe's.
 Part-time employees are reviewed every three months, an unusually frequent rate of evaluation.
 In addition, the part-time employees of Trader Joe's are paid higher wages, as are the rest of their workers, than what you will find in similar businesses.

 What is interesting about all of this is that they have been bought three times (and NOT because they are losing money — they make more money per square foot of business than the average grocery store).
 And the new leadership teams have never said that they need to pay them what the rest of the industry pays and reduce the number of PAs.
 Why?
 Because they see the value in their workers!
 Rather than giving lip-service to “employees our are most valuable asset,” they actually walk-the-talk.

 Yet one of the arguments against scrapping appraisals is that ALL workers' pay should be aligned with the labor market — they do not deserve annual pay raises as it inflates the wage and salary structure.
 I also worked in the food industry and our organization paid its workers above the national scale.
 And we also turn higher profits.